Skip to main content

 │ ├── categoryView

-In the above example, the General.js, Media.js and Products.js are the master level components.
-They are located directly in the page folder.
-There is no limitation on the number of master level components in a page.
-You can have as many as you want.
+In this example, General.tsx, Media.tsx, and Products.tsx are master level components located directly in their respective page folders.
+There is no limit to the number of master level components a page can have.

 warning

-Since the master level components will be loaded automatically, you must provide the export default statement in the master level components.
+Since master level components are loaded automatically, you must include the export default statement in each master level component.

-Shared components are the components that are used in multiple pages.
-Those components will not be used unless you import them in the master level components.
-By default, EverShop has a components folder in the src folder.
+Shared components are reusable components that can be used across multiple pages.
+These components are not loaded automatically; you must import them into your master level components.
+By default, EverShop has a components folder in the src directory:

 └── components